PRIVATE SECTOR LIABILITY

 -Click “TAKE THIS COURSE” button on the top of this page to get started-

-(If you click a Lesson link below, and you have not already started the course, it will say you don’t have access and need to register.
-You will then need to Click the “Take course” button on that page, to start the course.)
+If you click a Lesson from here and have not Started the Course, it will say you don’t have access and need to register.
+You will then need to Click the “Take course” button on that page, to start the course.

 Lessons